Play video games

 If it’s appropriate for us to offer help in the form of a visit to where you are, or a visit to our Games Room here in Oxfordshire, our waiting list times usually vary between one and three months.
 That can be longer, for example at times of greater demand such as the run-up to Christmas and the run-up to the summer holidays.
 We do always try to offer help as quickly as possible.

 Are your recommendations impartial?

 We don’t manufacture or sell any equipment ourselves, so you can be assured that any recommendations will be based on the extensive knowledge and experience of our teams of therapists and technologists.
 We do occasionally produce assistive software where no other solution exists, for example our EyeMine software, and these are provided free of charge.

 I’m from outside the UK – can you visit me?

-Unfortunately not.
-We’re currently stretching ourselves to cover demand within the UK.
+Unfortunately not, as we’re currently stretching ourselves to cover demand within the UK.
 We’re also unable to send any loan equipment outside of the UK.
 But we can offer advice over the phone or by email, and we have a growing number of assistive gaming tech guides and control walkthroughs on our gameaccess.info website.